-HHSC has activated contingency contracts for ice and water to support the resource staging area (RSA) and has purchased 55 truckloads of ice and 55 truckloads of water as of July 9.
+HHSC has activated contingency contracts for ice and water to support the resource staging area (RSA) and has purchased 71 truckloads of ice and 80 truckloads of water as of July 12.

 Texas Military Department (TMD): TMD has activated three Ground Transportation Platoons (GTPs), one Ground Transportation Company Headquarters (GTCHQ), two CH-47 helicopters and three aircraft with TX-TF1 rescue swimmers, the Air Operations Center at Camp Mabry, four ETN Teams, 10 personnel for GPS Installation, four Ground Support Units (GSUs), a Ground Support Unit Headquarter (GSUHQ), the SOC Support Team, one LNO to support the IST in RELLIS, one LNO to support the DPS Regional Emergency Operations Center (REOC) in response to the tropical weather, and one Base Camp Team.
 TMD has activated an ABS in Austin for Administrative Support.
+TMD has reassigned one GSUHQ as a GSU for POD Operations.
+TMD activated a Shelter Support team in Rosenburg and has five GSUs and a GSUHQ at NRG Stadium Houston for POD Operations.